Azure-Samples/azure-messaging-replication-dotnet/functions/code/ServiceBusAllActive/README.md

 > **IMPORTANT:**<br><br>
 > The attribute-driven configuration model for Azure Functions written in C# and
-> Java requires that you modify the names of the target and source Event Hubs and
+> Java requires that you modify the names of the target and source Service Bus and
 > the source consumer group in the attribute values to fit your topology names.

 ```csharp